 Jasmine Gebon moved to Orlando from Florida’s space coast in 2003.
-She received a Bachelor of Science in Business Management from the University of Central Florida (UCF).
-From a young age, Jasmine was exposed to both the challenges and opportunities entrepreneurship brings.
+She received both an MBA and BS in Business Management from the University of Central Florida (UCF).
+From a young age Jasmine was exposed to both the challenges and opportunities entrepreneurship brings.
 Her father had a small business and often had her work on special projects and tasks.
-She took a liking to process oriented work and to the fact that successful outcomes could be garnered by creating and executing a plan.
-It’s no wonder then that Jasmine worked in the construction industry as a Project Manager before she transitioned to the non-profit sector and joined the team at BBIF Florida (BBIF) in 2008.
+She took a liking to process-oriented work, learning first-hand that successful outcomes could be garnered by creating and executing a well-thought plan.
+It’s no wonder then that she worked in the construction industry as a Project Manager for a few years before transitioning to the non-profit sector and joining BBIF in 2008.

-Jasmine is currently pursuing her MBA from UCF; she is a member of the National Black MBA Association, Central Florida Urban League Young Professionals, National Association for the Advancement of Colored People and the Society of Human Resource Management.
+Jasmine she is a member of the National Black MBA Association, National Urban League, National Association for the Advancement of Colored People and the Society for Human Resource Management.